jmservera/airsonic-advanced/install/aks/README.md

 ## Transforming a Spring Boot Application to use passwordless MySQL

-We will follow the steps to transform existing instances of MySQL and AKS, but I also provide some templates to create this initial state.
-So, you may find that the initial templates are rather simple.
-Keep in mind that are only some basic boilerplate templates to use them as a starting point.
+In this article we will follow the steps to transform an existing instance of MySQL and an existing AKS cluster.
+If you want to follow this exercise yourself, I also provide some templates to create this initial state.
+You may find that the initial templates are rather simple, but keep in mind that these are only some basic boilerplate templates to use them as a starting point.

 In this example we will use a Spring Boot application that uses a MySQL database.
-The application is a fork of the [Airsonic Advanced][airsonic] project, a music streaming server with a long story.
+The application is a fork of the [Airsonic Advanced][airsonic] project, a music streaming server with a long story, and I find it useful for this exercise because you can edit and see the database connection in their own
+UI:

+![Airsonic app with no password in the JDBC config][airsonic_no_pwd]

-In the `install/k8s` folder you will find all the scripts and templates to build and deploy the application to an AKS cluster.
+In the `install/k8s` folder of my [airsonic fork][airsonic] you will find all the scripts and templates to build and deploy the application to an AKS cluster.
 I also included all the steps to install powershell in Linux, and the needed extensions for the `az` cli and the PowerShell modules.
-You can clone the repository and checkout the branch `azure_passwordless` to get the code for this example:
+You can clone the repository and checkout the branch `azure_passwordless` to get the code for this
+example:

 ```bash
 git clone "https://github.com/jmservera/airsonic-advanced.git" -b azure_passwordless